 Cycling is a wonderful way for the family to experience the main attractions on the island together as all of the local tourist spots are accessible by bicycle.
 With Aran Bike Hire located right by the pier, you can rent mountain or electric bikes for more challenging trips, or a city bikes for leisurely rides.
 What’s more, children’s bicycles, child seats, and buggies are also available, making it a great choice for all the family.
 Many of the staff at Aran Island Ferries recommend the 45-minute cycle to Dún Aonghasa (POINT H ON MAP).
 There are a number of ‘bike parks’ available throughout the island if you want to relax and linger over the views.
 For longer journeys up to Dún Aonghasa, an electric bike could be your best bet, while city bikes are perfect for moseying around Kilronan Village with younger kids.

 2. Tigh Joe Watty’s Pub

 Between the warm welcome from owners, PJ and Grace, to the delicious seafood dishes served, Tigh Joe Watty’s is well worth a visit.
 The pub is located in the bustling village of Kilronan, about a ten-minute walk from the pier, and serves locally caught fresh fish and a wide range of tempting meals, as well as a number of spirits, beers, and other refreshments.
-Dishes available on the menu may include their famous seafood chowder with hearty brown bread, fresh crab meat salad, and oysters on crushed ice.
+Dishes available on the menu may include their famous seafood chowder with hearty brown bread, Aran lobster pasta salad, and oysters on crushed ice.
 Tigh Joe Watty’s also offers a special children’s menu and tempting dessert list that are sure to satisfy even the pickiest of eaters.